The Spotlight Principle™

 What often gets in the way is language.

-When that happens, the message may sound clear, but it no longer feels important.
+The message may sound clear, but it no longer feels important.

 Great messaging reveals what’s at stake without sounding like it’s trying to scare you.